ROSRider/rosrider_doc/docs/GAZEBO.md

 **pace**

-- Using the goal controller, robot moves between points A and B
+- Using the goal controller, robot moves between points A and B.

 **loop_goal**